 Enable competition and innovation to promote the growth, financial stability, and efficiency of the insurance marketplace.

-Enable innovation in the pricing of insurance though acceptance of predictive models, provided they are actuarially sound and in compliance with state laws.
+Enable innovation in the pricing of insurance through acceptance of predictive models, provided they are actuarially sound and in compliance with state laws.

 Protect the confidentiality of filed predictive models and supporting information in accordance with state law.